sirodoht/suburb/server-playbook.md

 You can use [Ubuntu Multipass](https://multipass.run/) to easily setup a virtual machine on your local laptop.
 You will need at least 8GB RAM and 16GB of disk

-> :warning: **this will only build on Intel Macs** `node-sass` currently will not build on ARM based Macs - waiting on [Issue #1242](https://github.com/compdemocracy/polis/pull/1242) to 'unpin' the Node version so can switch to `sass`

 For MacOS

 ```